phantie/personal-website-source-code/misc/public/static/articles/engineering/restoring_goodreads_account_access/article.md

 ## Conclusions

 - The goal is achieved - account access restored.
-- Goodreads support was useless and cringe in treating me like I didn't know to what email the old account was attached to after providing an exhaustive amount of proofs. **Yes, it was a bug, and it persists with Google SSO still.**
+- Goodreads support was useless and cringe in treating me like I didn't know to which email the old account was attached to after providing an exhaustive amount of proofs. **Yes, it was a bug, and it persists with Google SSO still.**
   - Yet, I cannot fully make sense of why this system exhibits such behaviour.
 Poorly implemented Google SSO likely affects the entire user account management process.
 They probably know about it, since signup isn't available from root <https://www.goodreads.com/> as of 06/30/25.
 But the [Login](https://www.goodreads.com/user/sign_in) page offers Google SSO.
 Looking at Internet Archive, Google SSO was implemented between 01/01/2021 and 01/01/2022.
 It still doesn't work properly, perhaps that's why it's not on the root page.

 *Also, I will no longer use Goodreads as the only place to keep book progress, quotes, etc.*

-It took an effort to find the old account profile and a lot of luck.
-In the worst case all that history would be lost, and now it’s certain the support wouldn't have helped to even find the profile page.
+It took an effort to find the old account profile and a unusual amount of luck.
+In the worst case all that history would be lost (I mostly cared about quotes), and now it’s certain the support wouldn't have helped to even find the profile page.

 Still, it was an interesting experience in reverse engineering.